PX4/PX4-Devguide/en/setup/dev_env_linux_ubuntu.md

 > **Warning** Use Ubuntu **18.04** or [Docker](https://github.com/PX4/containers/blob/master/docker/Dockerfile_armhf) for building RasPi!
   *Do not use Ubuntu 20.04*.
 The *armhf* or *aarch64* toolchains on a Ubuntu 20.04 host machine depend on *libc6-2.29* which is not available on RPi at time of writing (it has *libc6-2.27*).

-They can pass the build and provide binary files, but is extreme new so cannot run on actual Pi.
-The really working one is documented separately in user docs.
+GCC toolchains provided by Ubuntu Focal can pass the build and provide binary files, but is extreme new so cannot run on actual Pi.
+To build with Ubuntu Focal, please refer to [docker-based guide](https://docs.px4.io/master/en/flight_controller/raspberry_pi_pilotpi_rpios.html#alternative-build-method-using-docker) and skip the following procedures.

-To get the build toolchain for Raspberry Pi:
+To get the common dependencies for Raspberry Pi:

 1. Download [ubuntu.sh](https://github.com/PX4/PX4-Autopilot/blob/{{ book.px4_version }}/Tools/setup/ubuntu.sh) and [requirements.txt](https://github.com/PX4/PX4-Autopilot/blob/{{ book.px4_version }}/Tools/setup/requirements.txt) from the PX4 source repository (**/Tools/setup/**):
    <br>`wget https://raw.githubusercontent.com/PX4/PX4-Autopilot/{{ book.px4_version }}/Tools/setup/ubuntu.sh`